JGuzak/shieldXl_battery/README.md

 STL made in reference to the original shieldXl case. shieldXl_battery design was made with [Blender](https://www.blender.org/) and [CAD Sketcher](https://www.cadsketcher.com/).

 gcode and prusa slicer files can be found in `/prints`, stls in `/models`.
 Tested with PLA on Prusa MK3 and Prusa MK4 printers.

+There are two flavors of top parts depending on the type of raspberry pi you use (3B+ or 4).
+Make sure to select the approriate stl.

+There is an alternative bottom part for using hex nuts instead of heat set inserts.

 ## Assembly